Why You Need to Make a Roof Inspection Part of Your Winterization Plan

 As temperatures drop and the seasons transition, many people start preparing for winter by shutting off sprinklers, making sure they have winter tires on their vehicles, and cover drafty windows.
 As you’re winterizing, consider adding a roof inspection to the list.

 Summer weather with excessive heat, high winds and punishing storms can put a lot of strain on your roof if left unchecked.
-A professional roofing company has the tools and knowledge to save you from major repairs down the road.
+A professional roofing company in Chicago has the tools and knowledge to save you from major repairs down the road.
 One call to M&T Exteriors and you can see if there are minor repairs that need taken care of before winter hits.

 There are five preventive measures you can take to keep your home better protected through the colder weather: